 Ma Qing Hua, Techeetah, Formula E

 Chinese driver stayed in the series for the 2016-2017 campaign.
-Team Aguri was sold to China Media Capital and renamed to Techeetah, so Ma will have a chance to score his maiden points in the series as a member of the Chinese team.
+Team Aguri was sold to China Media Capital and renamed to Techeetah.
+Ma participated in the first three rounds but after that he was replaced by Esteban Gutierrez.